 Learnings through trial and error could be a good thing when trading on a demo account.
 Feel free to test all the necessary trading tricks, tactics and strategies when there is no real money at stake.
 You can learn from other people’s experience and professional literature before allocating your own funds to certain strategies.

-When you know why other traders fail it is easier for you to understand these common mistakes and manage risk.
+When you know what the most common tradin mistakes are you get a chance to avoid them.
+Without knowing what you do wrong it is virtually impossible to improve your results.
 Try to avoid six fallacies you’ve read about today to improve your trading strategies.

 NOTE: This article is not an investment advice.
 Any references to historical price movements or levels is informational and based on external analysis and we do not warranty that any such movements or levels are likely to reoccur in the future.